-Missing Student Notification - Upon receipt of a complaint, report or expression of concern about a missing student, the Longwood University Police Department will undertake all reasonable efforts and attempts to contact the student.
+Missing Student Notification - Upon receipt of a complaint, report or expression of concern about a missing student, LUPD will undertake all reasonable efforts and attempts to contact the student.
 A student will be deemed missing when contact has not been made for more than 24 hours, but the time period may be accelerated and appropriate intervention will occur sooner when:

 - There is evidence of possible criminal activity in connection with the student's disappearance; - The student is under the age of 18; - The student, regardless of age, as known, or suspected physical/mental disability or condition, or is otherwise compromised and there is thought to exist risk of an immediate danger to their safety or the safety of others.
-The student, regardless of age, is believed to be in the company, voluntarily or involuntarily, of another.
+The student, regardless of age, is believed to be in the company, voluntarily or involuntarily, of another; - LUPD will notify outside law enforcement if a student is deemed missing.